phasefactor/SimpleBlock/README.md

 - [Blocking content with your Safari web extension](https://developer.apple.com/documentation/safariservices/safari_web_extensions/blocking_content_with_your_safari_web_extension)
 - [What’s new in Safari extensions - WWDC23](https://developer.apple.com/videos/play/wwdc2023/10119/) - updates to `declarativeNetRequest`

 NOTE: This is ***NOT*** what is described in the [Creating a content blocker](https://developer.apple.com/documentation/safariservices/creating_a_content_blocker) article.
-This was introduced at WWDC15, but does still apply to making content blocking rules inside of `WKWebView` with `WKContentRuleList`.
+This was introduced at WWDC15, and does still apply to making content blocking rules inside of `WKWebView` with `WKContentRuleList` but NOT to Safari extensions.

 ### Rules